Only when you drink from the river of silence shall you indeed sing.

 — Kahlil Gibran

 Ringing Bell (released in Japan asチリンの鈴, or Chirin no Suzu) is an anime film from 1978.
-As you would expected from the studio that created Hello Kitty, it’s a descent through a corridor of nightmares, with walls of pulsating snakes.
-It’s fairly dark.
-I knew its reputation, and it still surprised me with its offhand brutality: it hits you like a loaded body bag dropped from twenty feet.
+As we would expect from the studio that created Hello Kitty, it’s like falling down a pit with walls made of severed fingers and writhing snakes.
+It’s dark.
+I knew its reputation and it still surprised me with its offhand brutality: certain scenes hit like a loaded body bag dropped from twenty feet.
 It’s unusually thought-provoking.
 Usually, “adult anime” means Genocyber or MD Geist: tits and gore plus a childish concept (hey, I watch that stuff).
 Ringing Bell is different: it uses the vocabulary of childhood nostalgia to tell a mature and sophisticated story about existentialism, injustice, transformation and other topics usually left for incel 19th century philosophers.

 Chirin is a lamb.
 He frolicks in a field of butterflies and small animals.
 His mother warns him to stay away from a nearby mountain, where a wolf lives.